Rates and Regulations

 Upham Woods Outdoor Learning Center Rules & Regulations

-Updated April 11, 2024
+Updated May 2024

 These policies are designed to ensure the health and safety of Upham users and staff and the safe and efficient operation of Upham Woods.
 Many rules are mandated by state law.
-Citations of ATCP 78 refer to State of Wisconsin Code of Administrative Rules regarding Recreational and Educational Camps.
-Failure to comply may result in assessment of additional fees, loss of privileges, and denial of future use of Upham Woods.
+Citations of ATCP 78 refer to the State of Wisconsin Code of Administrative Rules regarding Recreational and Educational Camps.
+Failure to comply may result in an assessment of additional fees, loss of privileges, and denial of future use of Upham Woods.

 Youth Protection